Type of Job

 Ability to pass background checks.

-First Aid/CPR knowledge or willingness to get certified required.
+Current First Aid/CPR certification or willingness to get certified required.
 Wilderness First Aid or Wilderness First Responder (WFR) certifications a plus.

 Housing provided on site or nearby in Jamestown.
 Private room.
 Meals available when working programs.